We’ve all been there…

 If the shot is not in our list, does it fit with our keywords?
 Will it add to our story?
 Do we have the time to capture it?

 If the answer to these questions is yes, then the response to the suggestion will go something like, “Wow, thank you for the suggestion.
 I think it might be a great fit for the film.
 We’ll do our best to make it happen.”

 If the answer to one of those questions is no, then it’s time to explain why the shot is not the best fit for your production.

-So here’s the three major things we always remember (in case we gotta do some nay-saying) when meeting up with a client to talk about the story, show them storyboards, etc.
+Here’s the three major things we always remember (in case we gotta do some nay-saying):

 1. Know the story well.

 This is advice we always give.
 Knowing the story well is always going to make the whole film better all around.

 Wen it comes to saying yes or no to something that might go IN the film… you better do your homework!
 Know what you want (and don’t want) going in the film, and prepare for that.